Saphly/chitter-challenge-java/README.md

 ### API Endpoints

 `GET` `/peep/all`\
 Get all peeps in reverse chronological order.
-E.g.
 ```
 [
     {